"Always Nice and Confident, Sometimes Wrong": Developer's Experiences Engaging Large Language Models (LLMs) Versus Human-Powered Q&A Platforms for Coding Support: Qualitative Results

-\subsubsection{Use Cases}
+\subsection{Use Cases}

-\\ Now that we have established that many software engineers value interacting with ChatGPT to enhance their coding experiences, we will delve deeper into the specific use cases.
+Now that we have established that many software engineers value interacting with ChatGPT to enhance their coding experiences, we will delve deeper into the specific use cases.

-First and foremost, programmers frequently turn to ChatGPT for direct assistance during their coding practices.
+First, programmers frequently turn to ChatGPT for \textbf{direct assistance} when coding.
 Many individuals mention seeking ChatGPT's guidance on syntax, libraries, or specific functions.
-Another prominent use case, consistently highlighted in Reddit posts, involves users receiving code snippets or even entire scripts directly from ChatGPT.
-Users have also inputted paragraphs of code, asking ChatGPT to assist in debugging.
-Remarkably, some users have discovered that ChatGPT "comments the code fairly well," prompting them to employ it not just for writing code but also for documentation purposes.

-Following the completion of coding-related tasks, software engineers harness ChatGPT's capabilities to aid in the testing process.
+Another prominent use case involves users receiving code snippets or even entire scripts directly from ChatGPT.
+Users have also inputted paragraphs of code, asking ChatGPT to assist in \textbf{debugging}.
+Remarkably, some users have discovered that ChatGPT \emph{"comments the code fairly well,"} prompting them to employ it not just for writing code but also for \textbf{documentation} purposes.
+Following the completion of coding-related tasks, software engineers also use ChatGPT to aid in \textbf{testing} process.
 They utilize ChatGPT's 'generative' functionality to produce unit tests and manage edge cases.

-Beyond assistance directly tied to specific coding tasks, individuals have explored ChatGPT's utility in generating higher-level coding solutions.
-Software engineers frequently employ ChatGPT to serve as a starting point helper, provide general direction, or suggest approaches to solving coding challenges.
-One user described this approach as the 'correct' usage of ChatGPT for coding: "It’s supposed to point you in a general direction and then you use something it doesn’t have: your brain."
-As previously mentioned, users also leverage ChatGPT to enhance code efficiency and even contemplate using it to facilitate the transfer of programs from one programming language to another.